AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 AMReX has a Fortran module, :fortran:`amrex_mempool_module` that can be used to allocate memory for Fortran pointers.
-The reason that such a module exists in AMReX, is that memory allocation is often very slow in multi-threaded OpenMP parallel regions.
+The reason that such a module exists in AMReX is that memory allocation is often very slow in multi-threaded OpenMP parallel regions.
 AMReX :cpp:`amrex_mempool_module` provides a much faster alternative approach, in which each thread has its own memory pool.
 Here are examples of using the module.